Ilsa, Harem Keeper of the Oil Sheiks: Plot

 Ilsa devises penetration-triggered, exploding diaphragms, using a mechanical dildo machine to demonstrate it on the belly dancer / spy, who dies.
 Sharif has one put in Katsina while she is unconscious, and then prepares her to visit a rival sheikh.

-Sharif is about to sleep with the American heiress, when a vengeful local subject accidentally snipes her to death.
+Sharif is about to have pleasure with the American heiress, when a vengeful local subject accidentally snipes her to death.
 The American commander disapproves when the sniper is burned to death without a trial.

 Sharif finds the commander in bed with Ilsa.
 Sharif puts the commander in prison, then has Ilsa tied up.
 He has a leper grope her large bare breasts, perform cunnilingus on her, then mount her and reach a climax while the others watch in horror.

 Once she "learns her lesson", Ilsa initiates a rebellion.
 She frees the commander, killing his prison guard and a tarantula that has almost entered his face-cage.
 Ilsa reveals that Sharif's young nephew, Prince Salim, is locked up to prevent him inheriting the sheikhdom.
 Ilsa's bodyguard duo free the two remaining new sex slaves and give them guns.
 Sharif's guards kill Ilsa's bodyguards, but she captures Sharif and frees Prince Salim.

 Sharif is chained and gagged.
-Ilsa tells his loving Katsina that Sharif's final wish before his execution is sleeping with her, then removes Katsina's chastity belt.
+Ilsa tells his loving Katsina that Sharif's final wish before his execution is heaving pleasure with her, then removes Katsina's chastity belt.
 Knowing about her diaphragm-bomb, Sharif twists beneath his gag, but Katsina mounts and rapes him.
 Sharif tries to withhold himself, but Ilsa encourages Katsina to push herself harder on top of him, activating the bomb.
 The commander arrives just then, reminds Ilsa that Katsina was innocent, and dumps Ilsa in resentment.

 Nevertheless, he reminds the prince that Ilsa did save his life, when she pledges her allegiance to him.
 Unimpressed, the prince sentences Ilsa to slow starvation and releases the commander to leave the country.